cgutwein/cgutwein.github.io/_posts/2020-07-12-short-series-variance.md

 Okay now we can get back to baseball...
 ### What to expect in MLB's short season?
 So why did we spend so much time talking about flipping a coin?
 Determining the winner of a baseball game is the same thing.
-We're going to run another simulation, but it's not going to model a baseball season with a fancy algorithm that includes player's season histories or even pitching match-ups.
+We're going to run another simulation, but it's not going to model a baseball season with a sophisticated algorithm that includes player's season histories or even pitching match-ups.
 We're going to model games as if they're coin flips and we'll use [Dan Szymborski](https://twitter.com/DSzymborski)'s [ZIPS projections for 2020](https://blogs.fangraphs.com/the-obscenely-late-obscenely-early-zips-projected-standings/#more-342236) to establish the bias of our coins.
 Since I write for [Purple Row](https://www.purplerow.com/) and I'm a Rockies fan, we'll use the Rockies as our case example.

 To preface our simulation of the Rockies season, we need to establish a wins target for this team.
 They are *very, very* unlikely to win the NL West division, although with the shorter season this does become somewhat less unlikely.
 So, a Wild Card birth to the post-season is their path to the playoffs.
 For a 162-game season, it typically takes around 90 wins.
 If we prorate this for a 60 game season we're looking at 33.3 wins.
 To be safe, we'll target 34 wins.
 The ZiPS latest projection has the Rockies expected winning percentage at 0.433.
 So the Rockies are now a biased coin that flips heads 43.3 percent of the time.
 Now we'll once again run two separate simulations:
 * Simulation 1: 162-game season (100 replications)